w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on different style properties, such as font types, sizes, and spacing, to support readability.
+Explain how people with disabilities rely on distinguishable and customizable style properties, such as font types, sizes, and spacing, to support readability.

 #### Learning Outcomes for Topic

 Students should be able to:

 * use clear and distinguishable styles for links, buttons, form elements, and text
-* define customizable font types to support content readability
+* define customizable style properties to support content readability, including:
+  * font types
-* define customizable font sizes to support readability
+  * font sizes
-* define adequate spacing to support readability
+  * spacing
-* define customizable colors to support readability
+  * colors

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Demonstrate the use of styles to distinguish user interface components, such as links, buttons, form labels and instructions, and text.
+* Demonstrate the use of styles to distinguish links, buttons, form labels and instructions, from regular text.
 Explain how people rely on font types, font sizes, spacing, and color to distinguish components.
 * Show examples of usable font sizes and explain how they support readability.
 Contrast previous examples with fonts that are not as easy to read.
 Emphasize that several user groups rely on customizable fonts to be able to read and understand content properly.
 * Show examples of different page layouts with and without adequate spacing.
 Explain how spacing allows for better readability of content and for better identification of the different parts of the user interface.